onitsoft/Solidity-Course/lesson-11/README.md

 **Polymorphism** refers to changing the behavior of a superclass in the subclass.

-The same principles apply to inheritance and polymorphism when developing Ethereum smart contracts and the general inheritance system is very similar to Python’s or Java's, especially concerning multiple inheritance.
+The same principles apply to inheritance and polymorphism when developing Ethereum smart contracts, and the general inheritance system is very similar to Python’s or Java's, especially concerning multiple inheritance.

 When a contract inherits from multiple contracts, only a single contract is created on the blockchain, and the code from all the base contracts is copied into the created contract.